bradford-scott/angular-weather-app/README.md

 # Execute Application From Dist/Build

 Run following commands:
+    - Execute `ng build` to create a dist directory for execution from build
     - `npm install angular-http-server -g` This installs the angular http server to serve the app
     - `angular-http-server --path {path to index.html in dist}` EX: `angular-http-server --path ./dist/angular-weather-app`
     - This will serve the application on `localhost:8080`